sierra2600/ChromeAcerR11toArch/README.md

 bootloader (the script is more setup for copy an paste at the moment)

-instll2.sh is coming as soon as I stop loosing my frustration with KDE pushing the still very broken wayland environment and causing my audio not to
+PstInstll.sh is coming as soon as I stop loosing my frustration with KDE pushing the still very broken wayland environment and causing my audio not to